fif1973/cordova-plugin-ping-cmd/README.md

       * Return the entire ping result in the same string.
       * Each line return is on a different ```<p></p>```.
    * **onerror**
       * Host not reachable, ping with 100% Packet Loss, etc... are not considered as an error *

-# Usage
+# Improvement
+First time creating a Cordova plugin.
+I did not manage to return the ping result line by line, just like in a terminal.